WHOIM1205/kthena/docs/kthena/docs/user-guide/network-topology.md

 nodeName: kthena-worker
 ```

-As can be seen, Kthena creates a `PodGroup`, and then Volcano deploys all pods to the compliant `Kthena-worker` based on the network topology policy configured within the PodGroup.
+As can be seen, Kthena creates a `PodGroup`, and then Volcano deploys all pods to the compliant `kthena-worker` based on the network topology policy configured within the PodGroup.

 If the deployed model serving instance lacks a NetworkTopology policy, the pod will be deployed randomly in either `kthena-worker` or `kthena-worker2`.